vitorhonna/setlist-to-spotify/README.md

-# setlist-to-spotify
+# Setlist to Spotify

-Setlist to Spotify
+Get setlist from Setlist.fm and create Spotify playlists